 if you have recently had a heart attack.

 FDA pregnancy category C. It is not known whether acetaminophen, caffeine, and isometheptene will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.

 This medicine can pass into breast milk and may harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Follow all directions on your prescription label.
 Do not take more of this medicine than is recommended.
 An overdose of acetaminophen can damage your liver or cause death.